hanswillem/ae_to_p5js_and_processing/README.md

-# After Effetcs to p5js
+# After Effects to p5js
 export position keyframes from After Effects and import them in p5js.

 Use exportPositionKeyframes.jsx to export keyframes from After Effects (select a layer and run the script).